dpuyda/scheduling/README.md

 # Examples

-We start with examples demonstrating how to run async tasks and build task graphs.
+We start with examples demonstrating how to run async tasks and task graphs.

 ## Add Scheduling to your project